 Why Agility CMS is The Best Headless Alternative To Drupal

-For some, open source platforms like Drupal or even WordPress may very well be the right tool for the right job.
-For others, they will be woefully inadequate in many key areas.
+For some, open-source platforms like Drupal or even WordPress may be the right tool for the job.
+For others, they will be woefully inadequate in many vital areas.
 A Headless CMS can ensure that you get more out of content marketing with less financial input.
 An inflexible, traditional CMS costs time and money to develop and maintain while constraining users to a single delivery channel.

-On the other hand, a cloud-based, API-based headless CMS lowers your cost of storage and backend operations while providing you all the tools you need to scale and build your website.
-If you want to learn more about the differences between an open source like Drupal and a proprietary platform like Agility CMS, read more here: Open Source CMS vs. Proprietary CMS: Can You Have the Best of Both?
+On the other hand, a cloud-based, API-based headless CMS lowers your storage and back-end operations cost while providing all the tools you need to scale and build your website.
+If you want to learn more about the differences between an open-source like Drupal and a proprietary platform like Agility CMS, read more here: Open Source CMS vs. Proprietary CMS: Can You Have the Best of Both?